laiweileeee/nusmaps/README.md

 `src/contexts/AuthProvider.jsx`

 _React context provider to allow access to shared data_
 - [x] Provdie current user data from firebase auth to all child components

 <br/>

 `src/contexts/LocationProvider.jsx` (NOT Implemented)

 _React context provvider to allow access to shared data_
 - [x] Provdie current location data from maps api to all child components

 <br/>

 `src/pages/MapView.jsx`

 _Map view for 'events'_
 - [x] Add Mapbox map
 - [ ] Display pins for list of events
   - [x] Display all pins
   - [ ] Display pins for list of events based on zoom level
 - [x] Add popup to display event detials for pins on tap event
 - [ ] Styling

 <br/>

 `src/pages/ListView.jsx`

  _List view for 'events'_
 - [x] View list of events
 - [x] Add sorting and filtering UI
 - [x] Add sorting and filtering firestore queries
 - [x] Add sort by 'earliest first'
 - [ ] Add sort by 'nearest first' (firestore doesn't support this, need to fetch all events and filter on client side)
 - [x] Display calculated distance from user
 - [x] Display calculated time from event start time
-- [ ] Add conditional logic to display current capcity, max capacity or nothing
+- [X] display current capcity, max capacity or nothing
-- [ ] Add conditional logic to display 'Join Event' button (For events with some capacity)
+- [X] Add conditional logic to display 'Join Event' button (For events with some capacity)
-- [ ] Add button logic for 'Join Event' (either increase 'capacity count', or add entire user object to an array
+- [X] Add button logic for 'Join Event' (either increase 'capacity count', or add entire user object to an array
 - [ ] Add support for event images (If we have time)
 - [ ] Styling

 <br/>

 `src/pages/Create.jsx`

 _Create an 'event'_
 - [x] Add create event functionality
 - [ ] Add location input using maps API (user needs to drop location pin AND enter location details separately (e.g., COM3 Seminar Room 1))
   - [ ] Allow searching for coords (forward geocoding)
 - [ ] Add input validation for form fields
 - [ ] Make 'capacity' field optional (this will determine if users can or cannot join an event)
 - [x] Repalce `<NativeSelect/>` component with toggle buttons
 - [ ] Move entire page to a dialog/ modal if got time
 - [ ] Styling

 <br/>

 `src/pages/CreatedEvents.jsx`

 _List view for 'created event's_ (NOT Implemented, not sure what to call 'events' tbh)
 - [ ] Add new tab for this route somehwere
 - [ ] View list of created events
 - [ ] Add update event functionality
 - [ ] Add delete event functionality
 - [ ] Styling

 <br/>